VirtoCommerce/vc-module-training-docker/readme.md

 ![Remote container](docs/media/screen-remote-connections.png)

-* Select container and press **Select** button.
+* Select **VirtoCommerce.TrainingModule.Web** container and press **Ok** button.

 * Once the container has been selected, then the running process can be attached.
-For debugging a IIS web application select w3wp.exe process:
+For debugging a .Net Core application select `dotnet` process:

 ![Attach](docs/media/screen-attach-to-process-process-selection.png)

-You can read more about Visual Studio remote debugging in this [article](https://docs.microsoft.com/en-us/visualstudio/debugger/attach-to-running-processes-with-the-visual-studio-debugger?view=vs-2019).
+You can read more about Visual Studio remote debugging in the [Offroad debugging of .NET Core on Linux and OSX from Visual Studio](https://github.com/Microsoft/MIEngine/wiki/Offroad-Debugging-of-.NET-Core-on-Linux---OSX-from-Visual-Studio) article.

 ## How to